 Thank you so much for looking at my profile.
 I have been a humanist celebrant for nearly a decade.
-I have recently relocated to Crouch End in London from Scotland.
+I live in North London on the Stroud Green/Crouch End border.

-Being a Humanist celebrant is fulfilling work, and in Scotland I was a busy celebrant –I build relationships and work together with people that choose me to be their celebrant to create beautiful, real, individual, warm and meaningful weddings, naming ceremonies and funerals that reflect peoples’ personalities, lives and loves.
+Being a Humanist celebrant is fulfilling work, and I have 10 years of experience of being a busy celebrant –I spend many years in Scotland conducting legal humanist weddings -I build relationships and work together with people that choose me to be their celebrant to create beautiful, real, individual, warm and meaningful weddings, naming ceremonies and funerals that reflect peoples’ personalities, lives and loves.

-You can also have a look at my Facebook page where people have left reviews so you can see how they have found working with me.
+My website has just been obliterated by a virus and is being rebuilt ready for a shiny new relaunch soon – but in the meantime you can look at my Facebook page where people have left reviews so you can see how they have found working with me:

 Please click here for my Facebook page.

 And see my Instagram page for lovely pictures of some of my ceremonies: